salrashid123/gcp_tokendistributor/README.md

 #### After Provisioning

 After provisioning, the full sequence to exchange encrypted keys takes place.
-In addition, remoteAttestation (quote/verify) and TPM signing key is transmitted from the client to the server

 - TokenServer

 The TokenServer output shows that it successfully authorized the specific TokenClient and returned given the credentials and which matched with a _live_ lookup of the VMid's metadata.
-Since the default script here perform the additional steps of Quote/Verify, you should see the final step of returning the key back (eg `Return ProvideSigningKeyResponse`)
+S

 ![images/tscomplete.png](images/tscomplete.png)